rohannsrivastav/rohannsrivastav/README.md

 I'm Rohan, a software engineer working in blr!
 I geek out on fintech and bare-metal tech projects in my free time.
 <br>
 Want to know more?
-Check out [my website](https://rohansri.com) or drop me a line at rohan@rohansri.com.
+Check out [my website](https://rohansri.com) or ping me at rohan@rohansri.com.

 Outside of work, I climb mountains, run marathons and explore the sea.